awesomeali101/turbo/README.md

 turbo -Syyu
 ```
 the configuration file can be found in `~/turbo/conf`
 in there you can choose to change the editor, file manager, and mirror.
-Yes, github mirror is an option, in case the aur is down.
+Yes, github mirror will be an option, in case the aur is down, however, it may not be working at the moment.